coderefinery/coderefinery.org/content/blog/2022-11-14-livestreaming-courses.md

 (moderated) channels.
 This lets us scale far more than we could otherwise.

-> Livestreaming is made possibly by strategies like parallel chat and
+> Livestreaming is made possible by strategies like parallel chat and
 > co-teaching.
 Because we livestream, we can now do reverse hybrid,
 > be more open, produce videos immediately, work together, and
 > simplify registration.
 Livestreaming is the mediator of all of our